Learn about the difference between WiFi vs. Bluetooth, two of the most popular wireless communication methods.

 Here’s an important one that might affect your project.
 The range on a Bluetooth network gets cut off much sooner than WiFi.
 This will be important to keep in mind if you’re designing something like a drone, which will probably need that added range to keep flying.

 Because of its greater range and added layers of security protocols, WiFi uses way more power than Bluetooth.
 If you need a lower-power device, go with Bluetooth, which only uses about three milliamps of current.

 With Bluetooth, you can connect up to seven devices together in one personal area network (PAN).
 WiFi doesn’t have the same limitations, but how many devices a WiFi network can handle will be largely determined by the bandwidth of the router you connect to.

 Ride the Wave

-There you have it, all of the finely combed details about the two most popular wireless technologies ruling the world – WiFi and Bluetooth.
-Knowing which to choose for your first electronics project comes down to several questions you’ll need to ask yourself.
-Do you need your device to connect to the internet?
-Then WiFi will be the way to go.
-Or maybe you just need to connect two devices together, like between your car and smartphone?
-Bluetooth all the way.
+There you have it, all the finely combed details about the two most popular wireless technologies: WiFi and Bluetooth.
 One thing to keep in mind is that neither of these technologies is necessarily better than the other.
-They both fill very specific niches in the amazing and mysterious world of wireless electronics and will continue to evolve and advance as time goes on.
-And it’s not like you have to choose either, maybe you need both!
+They both fill very specific niches in the world of wireless electronics and will continue to evolve and advance as time goes on.
+And it’s not like you have to choose either or — maybe you need both!

-Did you know that Autodesk EAGLE includes a ton of free microcontroller libraries with Bluetooth and WiFi already built-in?
-Try Autodesk EAGLE for free today to check them out.
+Did you know that Autodesk Fusion 360 includes a ton of free microcontroller libraries with Bluetooth and WiFi already built-in?
+Try Fusion 360 for free today to check them out.